 - Wrist fracture

-Our specialty-trained wrist doctors at Appalachian Orthopedics, Dr. Charles Barnes, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. Benjamin England, Dr. Michael Fleenor, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Thomas Huddleston, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the anatomy of the hand and wrist and are dedicated to delivering an exceptional level of wrist care.
+At Appalachian Orthopedics, we offer four convenient locations: Bristol – Hospital, Bristol Midway, Colonial Heights, and Johnson City.
+Our specialty-trained wrist doctors at Appalachian Orthopedics, Dr. Jason Brashear, Dr. Jonathan Clark, Dr. James Goss, Dr. John Holbrook, Dr. Gabriel Hommel, Dr. Matthew Lamagna, Dr. Reagan Parr, Dr. John Phillips, Dr. Larry Waldrop, and Dr. T. Lisle Whitman, have a full understanding of the anatomy of the hand and wrist and are dedicated to delivering an exceptional level of wrist care.
 They will apply their expertise directly to your situation and can guide you toward treatments that help reduce pain and restore you to optimal health.
 Our surgeons always carefully consider nonsurgical options first before recommending surgery.
 Early on, they may take X-rays so they can further study the hand and wrist and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
 If wrist surgery is ultimately needed, rest assured that our orthopedic experts will use their advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your wrist again.

 Working alongside our wrist surgeons, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your wrist pain is keeping you from living an active life, schedule an appointment with one of our expert wrist surgeons to diagnose and treat your hand issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your wrist pain is keeping you from living an active life, schedule an appointment with one of our expert wrist surgeons to diagnose and treat your hand issue by requesting an appointment online or calling one of our four locations: Bristol – Hospital, Bristol Midway, Colonial Heights, or Johnson City.